Lovely Momhood

 • Easter Eggs

-Left over Easter eggs make for great entertainment.
-If you gave any plastic eggs laying around the house or stored away you are in luck.
+Leftover Easter eggs make for great entertainment.
+You are in luck if you have any plastic eggs lying around the house or stored away.
 Here are 7 fun games to play with leftover Easter Eggs.

 7. Card games

-When I was younger, card games were big part of our indoor activities.
-Although there are many more indoor entertainment options for kids these days, card games are still a great choice.
+Card games were a big part of our indoor activities when I was younger.
+Although many more indoor entertainment options exist for kids, card games are still a great choice.

 Here are some popular card games for kids of all ages: